Ankur-Deka/Machine-Learning-Notebooks/README.md

 # Jupyter Notebooks on Machine Learning

 I implement some interesting Machine Learning topics in Jupyter Notebooks, mostly from scratch.
 The focus is on understanding rather than achieving the state-of-the-art results.
-So far I have implemented Gaussian Process, Variational Auto Encoder (VAE), Natural Gradient and Learning Trigonometric Functions using Neural Networks.
+So far I have implemented Gaussian Process, Variational Auto Encoder (VAE), Natural Gradient, Bayesian Linear Regression and Learning Trigonometric Functions using Neural Networks.
 I hope these help you understand the topics better.

 1. `Gaussian Process.ipynb`: Gaussian Process.
 	<p float="center">